Prove you've got the soft skills IT professionals need

 - Showing how you anticipate challenges and issues that could arise and plan contingencies.

-Drive, motivation and enthusiasm
+IT soft skill #3: drive, motivation and enthusiasm

 Drive and motivation are essential for working in this incredibly fast-paced industry.
 You need to enjoy taking on new challenges, pushing boundaries and looking towards the future.
 Graduate recruiters warm to enthusiastic candidates because they know that enthusiastic people are motivated people.